If you are fond of fermented grape wine, you can visit various local wine houses where you can find different and delicious kinds of wine in Istanbul.

 Lal Sarap Evi is located at Kadife Street, known as the bars street in Kadikoy and the place is decorated in a vintage style.
 You can enjoy your wine by the fireplace at this place and it’s open until 02:00 in the morning.

-Hera Sarap Evi serves its customers at a three-story Greek house on Kadife Street at Kadikoy and two different concepts are offered in the same building.
+Hera Wine Bar serves its customers at a three-story Greek house on Kadife Street at Kadikoy and two different concepts are offered in the same building.

 Besides wine, you can find cheese, appetizers, warm starters, and meat options as well.
 Some of the specialties include snacking plate that includes fresh vegetable hash browns with fried goat cheese, charcuterie plate or crepe.